heyolaniran/skibidi-backend-infra/README.md

 -   **On-Chain Transactions:** Receive Bitcoin directly to an on-chain address.
 -   **Pay Invoices:** Pay any BOLT 11, BOLT 12, or Bitcoin address.
 -   **Health Check:** A simple endpoint to check the status of your Breez SDK connection.
+-   **Sign Message:** Sign a message with the wallet's private key.
+-   **Verify Message:** Verify a signature against a message and public key.
 -   **Stylish Logging:** Colorful, NestJS-style console logs for easy debugging.

 ## 🛠️ Setup